 The San Andreas Fault: A Continental Divide

 The San Andreas Fault has been a subject of intense scientific scrutiny for over a century.
 Its readily observable surface features, frequent seismic activity, and proximity to major urban centers have made it a natural laboratory for understanding fault mechanics and earthquake prediction.
-However, despite the wealth of knowledge gained, the fault remains unpredictable in many aspects, and the potential for a major earthquake, often referred to as "The Big One," looms large in the collective consciousness of Californians.
+Even so, despite the wealth of knowledge gained, the fault remains unpredictable in many aspects, and the potential for a major earthquake, often referred to as "The Big One," looms large in the collective consciousness of Californians.

 Comprehensive Overview of Fault Lines